Difference Between Bank Rate and Repo Rate

 What is Repo Rate?

-The Repo rate is the rate of interest that is charged on the commercial banks when they buy back the securities from the lender.
+The Repo rate is the interest rate charged by commercial banks when they buy back securities from the lender.

 The Repo rate is the money managed by the bank itself thus, it does not influence the interest rate given to the customers.
-The money can be borrowed by the Central bank or other means like the stock market.
+The Central bank can borrow the money or other means like the stock market.

-The Repo Rate is the money that is being charged on the loans that the bank takes for a shorter period.
-These types of funds are usually used to increase capital.
+The Repo Rate is the money being charged on the loans the bank takes for a shorter period.
+These types of funds are used to increase capital.

-The Repo rates require security in exchange for the money.
-The Repo rate is the funds that decided the liquidity funds.
+The Repo rates require security in exchange for money.
+The Repo rate is the fund that decides the liquidity funds.
 The RBI uses them to encourage the banks to sell their securities.

-In 2007, there was a repo market where there was a deficiency of the investment banks and if the investments were available then they charged a high amount of the interests.
+In 2007, there was a repo market where there was a deficiency of the investment banks, and if the investments were available, they charged a high amount of interest.

 Main Differences Between Bank Rate and Repo Rate

-2. The repo rate decided the liquidity fund of the bank whereas the bank rate does not influence it.
+2. The repo rate decides the liquidity fund of the bank, whereas the bank rate does not influence it.

 4. The Bank rate has a high interest as compared to the repo rate.